Revamp for Shotton station

 Wrexham

-said: “The new depot is good news for North Wales, and provides the enhanced
+depot is good news for North Wales, and provides the

-infrastructure we need to support greater use of our rail facilities.”
+enhanced infrastructure we need to support greater use of

 The timings below are given as a guide in good faith, there is no guarantee that any particular train will either run on time or even run at all!
 During the current recession many trains are cancelled, particularly those from Llanwern.

-There are currently two booked trains of hot rolled coil per day from South Wales - these run 7 days a week although at different times at the weekend.
-The Mondays to Fridays "Enterprise" freight from/to Warrington (6F59/6F62) is currently suspended following the ending of the traffic to/from Shotton Paper.
-Coal trains to/from Castle Cement (6F41/6E41) run up to twice a week generally on tuesday and wednesday or thursday, the empties from Castle Cement have to travel to Dee Marsh to run round.
+There are currently two booked trains of hot rolled coil per day from South Wales.
+The Mondays to Fridays "Enterprise" freight from/to Warrington (6F59/6F62) is currently suspended.
+Coal trains to/from Castle Cement (6F41/6E41) may run up to twice a week generally on tuesday and wednesday or thursday, the empties from Castle Cement have to travel to Dee Marsh to run round.
 Light engine workings for 6F41 and 6E41 are not shown.

 Q: denotes train runs as required.